peteriz/runnn/README.md

 - define yaml syntax for features
   - hyperparameter key for running hyperparameter search
+  - support multi-processing (running hp search in parallel)

 - runnn.py arguments:
-  - run
+  [ ] run
-  - generate run command and print
+  [ ] generate run command and print
-  - if hyperparameter exist will run or print all commands
-  - hyperparameter support: lists of argument, range as float/int, count (number of random draws)
+  [ ] if hyperparameter exist will run or print all commands [ ] hyperparameter support: lists of argument, range as float/int, count (number of random draws)

 - create setup.py with `runnn` command and and pip package